 - Apply for scholarships, and not just Learning Abroad Center ones.
 You can usually write a better essay once you've decided where you'd like to go.

 - Shop around early for your international airline tickets.
 Review recommendations for Buying a Plane Ticket.

 - Arrange for someone to sublet your apartment while you are gone.
 You can't receive financial aid to maintain an apartment, car payments, or other expenses at home while you are away.

 - Contact local heritage organizations for funding, especially if you are a member of that community or if you are planning on studying abroad in a country relevant to the organization's members.
-Examples include the Swedish-American Society and the Japan American Society.
+Examples include the Swedish-American Society, Alliance Francaise, and the Japan American Society.

-- Contact Civic Groups.
+- Check for scholarships offered by Civic Groups.
 Examples include Rotary, Lions Clubs, Toastmasters, and Kiwanis.
 Your hometown may be a great place to start looking for these organizations.

 - Seek professional organizations in the area in which you plan to work, or are working, and inquire about grants or scholarships.

 - Ask a relative for a low- or no-interest loan.

 - Ask your fraternity or sorority to sponsor you.

 What to Keep in Mind When Asking for Money